casiojapi/mastering-btc/chapter-10.md

 The difficulty of mining a bitcoin block is approximately '10 minutes of processing' for the entire network, based on the time it took to mine the previous 2,016 blocks, adjusted every 2,016 blocks.
 This is achieved by lowering or raising the target.

+## note on consensus attack

+It is important to note that consensus attacks can only affect future consensus, or at best, the most recent past (tens of blocks).
+Bitcoin’s ledger becomes more and more immutable as time passes.
+While in theory, a fork can be achieved at any depth, in practice, the computing power needed to force a very deep fork is immense, making old blocks practically immutable.
+Consensus attacks also do not affect the security of the private keys and signing algorithm (ECDSA).
+A consensus attack cannot steal bitcoin, spend bitcoin without signatures, redirect bitcoin, or otherwise change past transactions or ownership records.
+Consensus attacks can only affect the most recent blocks and cause denial-of-service disruptions on the creation of future blocks.

+## hard forks

+In Blockchain Forks we looked at how the Bitcoin network may briefly diverge, with two parts of the network following two different branches of the blockchain for a short time.
+We saw how this process occurs naturally, as part of the normal operation of the network and how the network reconverges on a common blockchain after one or more blocks are mined.

+There is another scenario in which the network may diverge into following two chains: a change in the consensus rules.
+This type of fork is called a hard fork, because after the fork the network does not reconverge onto a single chain.
+Instead, the two chains evolve independently.
+Hard forks occur when part of the network is operating under a different set of consensus rules than the rest of the network.
+This may occur because of a bug or because of a deliberate change in the implementation of the consensus rules.

+## soft forks

+Not all consensus rule changes cause a hard fork.
+Only consensus changes that are forward-incompatible cause a fork.
+If the change is implemented in such a way that a non-upgraded client still sees the transaction or block as valid under the previous rules, the change can happen without a fork.

+The term soft fork was introduced to distinguish this upgrade method from a "hard fork."
+In practice, a soft fork is not a fork at all.
+A soft fork is a forward-compatible change to the consensus rules that allows non-upgraded clients to continue to operate in consensus with the new rules.

+One aspect of soft forks that is not immediately obvious is that soft fork upgrades can only be used to constrain the consensus rules, not to expand them.
+In order to be forward compatible, transactions and blocks created under the new rules must be valid under the old rules too, but not vice versa.
+The new rules can only limit what is valid; otherwise, they will trigger a hard fork when rejected under the old rules.

+Soft forks can be implemented in a number of ways—the term does not specify a particular method, rather a set of methods that all have one thing in common: they don’t require all nodes to upgrade or force non-upgraded nodes out of consensus.

+## interesting criticisms of soft forks

+#### Technical debt
+Because soft forks are more technically complex than a hard fork upgrade, they introduce technical debt, a term that refers to increasing the future cost of code maintenance because of design tradeoffs made in the past.
+Code complexity in turn increases the likelihood of bugs and security vulnerabilities.

+#### Validation relaxation
+Non-upgraded clients see transactions as valid, without evaluating the modified consensus rules.
+In effect, the non-upgraded clients are not validating using the full range of consensus rules, as they are blind to the new rules.
+This applies to NOP-based upgrades, as well as other soft fork upgrades.

+#### Irreversible upgrades
+Because soft forks create transactions with additional consensus constraints, they become irreversible upgrades in practice.
+If a soft fork upgrade were to be reversed after being activated, any transactions created under the new rules could result in a loss of funds under the old rules.
+For example, if a CLTV transaction is evaluated under the old rules, there is no timelock constraint and it can be spent at any time.
+Therefore, critics contend that a failed soft fork that had to be reversed because of a bug would almost certainly lead to loss of funds.